Dr. Tokunboh Rose Foundation

 Our Programs

-Housing
+Housing Support

 Housing insecurity can often affect human health. it exposes individual and families to increased stress, mental and physical problems.
 Finding a stable home for someone with a mental health condition can be a challenge and difficult to find an affordable housing with good amenities with safe environment, that can help them on the journey to recovery.